christopherwk210/easy-ds/README.md

 # Easy DS
 A simple tool to help with GML data structures.
+See it [here](https://christopherwk210.github.io/easy-ds/)!

+This project is written in plain old JavaScript, and lovingly uses the [ace editor](https://ace.c9.io/).

 # Quick Start
 `npm run build` - Build the entire project to the `dist/` directoy.